NPDeehan/List-Of-Camunda-Examples-By-Niall/README.md

 # List of My Camunda Platform 7 Examples
  This is a list showing the most useful of the examples for Camunda Plaform 7 that I've created.

-You should be aware that if you're using Camunda Platorm 8 a lot of what I demonstrate here won't apply
+⚠ *You should be aware that if you're using Camunda Platorm 8 a lot of what I demonstrate here won't apply* ⚠

  They aim to show common solutions and demonstrate Interesting patterners.